 The second studio album by Prog ‘supergroup’ Emerson, Lake and Palmer, opens with a side-long opus made up of seven individual parts, dove-tailed together to make up a twenty-minute single piece, with Greg Lake’s lyrics being inspired by William Neal’s cover artwork.
 Neal’s half-armadillo, half-military vehicle battling it out with a manticore (later adopted as the name of the band’s own record label) was just the sort of thing that Prog was currently crying out for, though the whole thing made little sense in the end.
 The second side returns to the standard shorter tracks, a mixture of throw away honky tonk tunes, riff-laden hard rock, one or two strong classical moments and concluding with a straight forward rock and roll number “Are You Ready Eddy”, presumably for engineer Eddy Offord.
 Well received at the time, the album is remembered as a Prog landmark.

-Tarkus (Excerpt) is included on this week’s Vaults radio show.
+Tarkus (Excerpt) is included on this week’s Northern Sky Vaults Radio Show.

 Much more can be found in our extensive archive by clicking on the panel above

 All reviews and features by Allan Wilkinson unless otherwise stated